Why Should I Use Cloud-Based Storage in Project Management Software?

 Plus, by specializing in cloud-software, the vendor can stay up-to-date on industry changes and new security risks more easily than you can.
 Having a cloud-based storage solution means that your cloud service provider (CSP) can routinely plan for vulnerabilities, test for weaknesses, and remotely back up your organization’s data.

 Good cloud-based storage providers should offer first-rate security, using highly secure data centers and servers with built-in disaster recovery and continual back-ups.
-With these features, you can be confident that your data is not only secure but also easily recoverable in the event of a cyber attack, natural disaster, or another emergency.
+With these features, you can be confident your data is not only secure but also easily recoverable in the event of a cyber attack, natural disaster, or another emergency.

-Benefits of Cloud-Based Storage
+Benefits of cloud-based storage

 Cloud-based storage offers many benefits in addition to security.
 The largest benefit for project management teams is typically the accessibility that cloud storage offers.
 With cloud-based storage, you can access all your files from any device with an internet connection.
 Plus, you can maintain one shared folder for an entire department, giving everyone a space to keep work-related files.

-- File attachments can quickly eat up your email storage space.
+- File attachments can quickly eat up your email storage space

-- Cloud-based storage prevents email send errors if the attachment is too large.
+- Cloud-based storage prevents email send errors if the attachment is too large

-- A permalink can be shared through more channels than just email, such as messenger platforms, text messaging and project management software tools.
+- A permalink can be shared through more channels than just email, such as messenger platforms, text messaging, and project management software tools

 Storing data to the cloud also provides you with a greater level of flexibility and scalability.
 For example, let’s say your business has chosen to invest in a project management system.
 The company has to keep the old system running while configuring and launching the new system.

-If you’re relying on local servers, this may require a significant investment of time and money into purchasing and setting up an additional server — a server you will still have even once your data levels decrease again and you no longer need it.
+If you’re relying on local servers, this may require a significant investment of time and money into purchasing and setting up an additional server — a server you will still have even when your data levels decrease again and you no longer need it.

 With cloud storage, you can instantly gain access to more storage capacity and then drop your capacity back down when it’s no longer required.

-An added bonus, cloud-based storage can reduce some of your other business operating costs.
+As an added bonus, cloud-based storage can reduce some of your other business operating costs.
 For example, on-site servers can take up a significant amount of space and consume a lot of energy for their power and cooling systems.
 By eliminating servers, you can drastically reduce your electricity costs and even potentially move to a smaller and more affordable office location.